balthazar-crew/CrewMap/README.md

 The app creates an stl file with the mesh and a json file with coordinates of any detected Aruco codes around the space.

 # Usage
+- Download the app from https://github.com/balthazar-crew/CrewMap/releases or build it.
 - launch the app
 - walk and look around to create the mesh
 - press the trigger on the remote to save files to internal storage.
 The screen will go blank during the operation, when the mesh reapears the files are ready.